hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 The term "pseudo-classical" refers to the fact that *the pattern mimics classes from other OO languages but doesn't actually use classes*.

 This pattern forms the basis of **pseudo-classical inheritance**, also called **constructor inheritance**.
 When people talk about inheritance in the context of JavaScript, they often mean this kind of inheritance.
 In pseudo-classical inheritance, a constructor's prototype object (the object referenced by its `prototype` property) inherits from another constructor's prototype.
-That is, *a sub-type inherits from a super-type*.
+That is, *a subtype inherits from a supertype*.

 For instance, we can *rewrite* the **prototypal inheritance** example to use **pseudo-classical inheritance**: